Sanglorian/orcus/Orcus Advanced Options - current.md

 > #### Deceptive Motion
 > **Encounter** **Utility** **Feature** (**Free Action**)
 > **Self**
-> **Effect** Until the end of your next turn, attacks you make that target AC can target Reflex instead.
+> **Effect** Until the end of your next turn, when you make any attack that normally targets AC, you can choose to target Reflex instead.

 ## Rook